Submitting False Insurance Claims

 How Can You Fight Health Care Fraud Allegations?

-If you are under investigation or already charged with health care fraud, we need to review all the details to determine the best defense strategy.
-The common defenses against health care fraud are lack of intent, lack of knowledge, and simple mistakes.
+If you are under investigation or already charged with healthcare fraud, we need to review all the details to determine the best defense strategy.
+The common defenses against healthcare fraud are lack of intent, lack of knowledge, and simple mistakes.

 Recall that a prosecutor must prove someone set out to commit fraud.
 Also, recall the discussion above about all the confusion in the health care system procedures.

 Cron, Israels, and Stark are based in Los Angeles County, and we represent people across Southern California.
 Our firm offers a free case consultation by phone or by filling out our contact form.
+With our extensive experience and expertise, you can trust that you're in good hands when you choose us to represent you.

 Related Content: